yukitsuji/Advanced_Lane_Finding/README.md

-# Advanced_Lane_Finding
+# Advanced Lane Finding
-####Curved Lane Detection by computer vision techniques such as perspective transform or image thresholding.
+###Curved Lane Detection by using computer vision techniques such as perspective transform or image thresholding.

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+The goals / steps of this algolithms are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
+* Apply a perspective transform to rectify binary image ("birds-eye view").
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.